 11 of 12All photos

-"These bite-size appetizers look and taste like a delicious nugget without any of the fried ingredients," says Natalie Rizzo, M.S., R.D., of Nutrition à la Natalie.
+This bite-size finger food look and taste like a delicious nugget without any of the fried ingredients, says Natalie Rizzo, R.D., of Nutrition à la Natalie.
 "Made with cauliflower, these poppers are loaded with fiber and are low in calories.
 So they will actually fill you up and not leave you feeling guilty for having more than your fair share."
-For more, check out these healthy cauliflower recipes for comfort food favorites.
+Our fave place to pick up cauliflower products?
+Trader Joe's.

 Get the recipe: Cauliflower Poppers with Honey Mustard Dipping Sauce